alpatricio/lightning-alert-api/README.md

 lightning alert for 6720:Dante Street
 ```

-Alert will only happen once per asset
+Note: Alert will only happen once per asset.
+So once an asset had a lightning alert, it wont be alerted for consequent lightning strikes again.